AryanBhagotra/COP26-Analysis/README.md

 ### __What’s next?__

-We hope to conduct a similar analysis on COP27 and subsequent climate conferences – let’s see if they have a more pronounced effect on the emission levels! :thinking:
+We hope to conduct a similar analysis on COP27 and subsequent climate conferences – let’s see if they have a more pronounced effect on the emission levels!
+In future projects we would also love to see if positive externalities exist in relation to the COP26 conference (and others like it) – did the process of the whole world shining a light on COP26 actually reduce emissions in non-signatory countries by making them think more consciously? :thinking: